Web resources for Customer Engagement

 The version value is updated when you publish customizations and ensures that the browser uses the latest cached version of the web resource.
 Because of this, use a relative path to a web resource, the Xrm.Navigation.openWebResource function, or the $webresource Directive (when possible) because the version value will automatically be included.
 For large web resources there can be significant performance implications if you don’t use the cached version of the file.

-The following sample shows a URL for Dynamics 365 (online), where
+The following sample shows a URL for Dynamics 365 for Customer Engagement, where

 MyOrganization is the name of your organization, and